-After retiring from the Air Force, I earned a bachelor's degree in graphic design.
+After retiring from the Air Force, I earned a bachelor’s degree in graphic design.
 The following year I moved to Minneapolis, Minnesota, to pursue my masters.
-The mentor-based program at Minneapolis College of Art and Design encouraged me to seek a wide range of projects that revealed my love of information design.
+The mentor-based program at Minneapolis College of Art and Design encouraged me to seek various projects that revealed my love of information design.
 After graduating, I found opportunities to work on information-driven projects at work and while volunteering with AIGA Minnesota.
 Still, I felt like there was more to learn.

 My passion for learning and losing my job inspired me to move back to my home state of Michigan.
 It was time to dive into information design instead of dreaming about it.
 While taking infographic classes at a local college, I discovered the Information Visualization (Online Masters) at Maryland Institute College of Art.
 The challenging program enhanced my graphic design skills with information design and data storytelling.